roocs/34e-mngmt/docs/characterisation/characterisation_investigations.md

 ## Overview

 The initial part of the investigation into characterisation of datasets involved looking at the problems captured by the ESMValTool.
-The idea of this being that we could capture all the characterisitcs in datasets in CMIP5, CMIP6 and CORDEX that are responsible for causing errors.
+The idea of this being that we could capture all the characteristics in datasets in CMIP5, CMIP6 and CORDEX that are responsible for causing errors.
 The final aim of the investigation was to have a list of all characteristics that should be stored in our characterisation store.

-These characteristics were found by recording the problem, the fix and then which part of the dataset the problem corrsponded to e.g. coordinate, global attribute, variable attribute or the data.
+These characteristics were found by recording the problem, the fix and then which part of the dataset the problem corresponded to e.g. coordinate, global attribute, variable attribute or the data.

 ## Scope of investigation